“…remembering without ceasing your work of faith, labor of love, and patience of hope in our Lord Jesus Christ in the sight of our God and Father…“

 On the human level, confidence is a basis for success.
 Confident people know what they are doing and where they are going.
-They do not demonstrate sheer superficial confidence based on some vacuous air, “I am a confident person, I will do so and so.”
-No, they base their confidence on competence, research, and understanding.
+They do not demonstrate sheer superficial confidence based on some vacuous air, “I am a confident person that I will do so and so.”
+No, they base their confidence in competence, research, and understanding.
 At the Christian level, we base our confidence on very deep convictions about God’s promises.

 “For whatever things were written before were written for our learning, that we through the patience and comfort of the Scriptures might have hope” (Romans 15:4).

-How many times have people said that something would not work when confident people go out and do it anyway?
-Confident people generally are not more competent but they believe more.
+How many times have people said something would not work when confident people go out and do it anyway?
+Confident people generally are not more competent, but they believe more.
 Others around may make them feel inept and incompetent.